Psy97x/RT-890-custom-firmware/README.md

 - ui is inspired by the first marketing pictures from iRadio
 - Bandwith Wide/Narrow fix.
 Before it did nothing.
 Improvement on modulation.
 - Battery shown in % (beta)
+- Added Compander menu (beta) with 3 settings: RX expander and TX compressor off, Stock settings from calibration, RX expander on TX compressor off
+- started to remove roger beep and scrambler

 Future TODOs:
 - remove some non-HAM features like Roger beep or Scrambler